dat3Cph/material/docs/jpa_part2/exercises/codelab.md

 # JPA part II - CodeLab Exercise

-This CodeLab exercise is designed to help you practice the concepts you have learned in the JPA 1 module on day 1.
+This CodeLab exercise is designed to help you practice the concepts you have learned on the first day of JPA part 2.
 You will be working on a series of tasks that involve Java Persistence API, with Entities and DAOs.
 We will also practice [pair programming](../../toolbox/sys/projectmanagement/pairprogramming.md) and collaboration using Github.

 ![codelab_school_exercise](codelab_school_exercise.drawio.png)